SpectoLabs/hoverfly/docs/pages/tutorials/basic/randomlatency/randomlatency.rst

 Using middleware to simulate network latency
 ============================================

+.. todo:: I'm not sure I like the idea of show people middleware by duplicating functionality that is in Hoverfly...

 .. seealso::

     Please carefully read through :ref:`middleware` alongside these tutorials to gain a high-level understanding of what we are about to cover.